bm2-lab/CRISPR-off-target-data-imbalance/README.md

 * we point out that that sampling an equal size of positive and negative samples during the training of random forest model(denoted as "RF with balanced sampling")

 ### Codes used for reanalysis
-The scripts in scripts_for_improve_CRISTA are used to perform the "RF with balanced sampling" and "RF without balanced sampling" tests for genome-wide off-target profile prediction of CRISTA model.The original testing data can be referred in "Shiran Abadi et al., 'A machine learning approach for predicting CRISPR-Cas9 cleavage efficiencies and patterns underlying its mechanism of action'.
-PLoS Comput Biology.
-2017;10(13):e1005807."
+Scripts in the catalog of scripts_for_improve_CRISTA are used to perform leave-one-sgRNA-out and leave-study-out testing experiments using the complete datasets.
+The methods of “RF with balanced sampling" and "RF without balanced sampling" are all used to address the data imbalanced issue.

+### The citation of CRISTA
+Shiran Abadi, W.X.Y., David Amar, Itay Mayrose, A machine learning approach for predicting CRISPR-Cas9 cleavage efficiencies and patterns underlying its mechanism of action.
+PLoS Comput Biology, 2017.
+10(13): p. e1005807

 ## scripts_for_improve_Elevation
 The scripts in scripts_for_improve_Elevation deal with the imbalanced data of CRISPR off-targets using two different computational techniques.
 The code in ensemble.py is an ensemble learning strategy for the final prediction based on combining 831 trained models of original Elevation model.
 The code in smote.py is the SMOTE algorithm applied to process the imbalanced data before training the Elevation model.
 The two independace testing datasets are mentioned in Elevation reffered in "Listgarten, Jennifer et al. 'Prediction of off-target activities for the end-to-end design of CRISPR guide RNAs' Nature biomedical engineering vol. 2,1 (2018): 38-47. "